 🎬 You can watch this short video about the best areas Basel, and continue reading:

 Some of the best areas to stay in Basel are Altstadt Grossbasel, Altstadt Kleinbasel, St. Alban, Bachletten, Gundeldingen, Centralbahnplatz, and Vorstädte.
 These are popular and safe neighborhoods for tourists that offer a variety of attractions and amenities.

-Altstadt Grossbasel is the best area to stay in Basel for first-timers.
-This is one of the the two sections that make up Old Town Basel and will be the place to find some of the most historical architecture.
-Booking hotel in this area, you will be within walking distance to tourist landmarks, with plenty of things to do and see near by.
+Altstadt Grossbasel is the overall best area to stay in Basel for tourists, especially for first-timers.
+It is one of the two sections that make up Old Town, home to some of the most historical architecture.
+Staying here offers easy access to major sights, with plenty of things to do and see on foot.

 If you’re looking more for the nightlife of Basel, you should station yourself around Altstadt Kleinbasel.
 On the other side of the Rhine from Altstadt Grossbasel, Altstadt Kleinbasel has many bars and an incredible night life.

 If you’re looking to stay where there’s plenty to do for families, your best bet is going to be Bachletten.
 Located around the Basel Zoo and many parks, you’re sure to find plenty to do with the young ones in your party.

 Wherever you stay, it’s good to know that walking and public transport will be your main modes of transportation – as many places, especially Old Basel, aren’t as well equipped for cars.

 Basel is an expensive city but it is much cheaper than Zurich and Geneva.
 Mid-range hotel is from $130 to $280 per night.
 But there are also a wide range of accommodations that suits all budget.